 Find some of the biggest nationwide festivals in Vietnam below.

 The mid-autumn festival is one of the most popular Vietnamese festivals.
-It takes on the 8th month of the lunar calendar.
 Originally, the festival, which dates back 4000 years, marked the end of the rice harvest in the Red River Delta.
 Due to their hard work, parents had little time to spend with their children during the harvest, so the festival celebrated the end of the rice harvest as a chance to spend time with one’s own family, honour the moon, and celebrate a good yield.

 During the celebration, children carry lanterns and receive Banh Trung Thu – moon cakes – from their parents.
 Lion dancing and dragon dancing takes place along every street and children enter shops and houses as they dance to bring good luck and drive away evil spirits.
 See Mid-Autumn Festival in Vietnam.